What is Hate Speech?

 It said even a speech that does not incite violence has the potential of marginalizing a section of society.
 Incitement to violence can not be the sole test for determining whether a speech amount to hate speech or not.
 Even speech that doesn’t incite violence has the potential of marginalizing a certain section of a society or individual.

-Hate speech frequently targets topic particularly like nationality, religions, gender identity, ethics origin.
+Hate speech frequently targets topic, particularly like nationality, religions, gender identity, ethic origin.
 Hate speech is not a legal term in many countries.
 In some countries hate speech is constitutionally protected.

 Infect if any website contains this kind of stuff (online hate speech) may be called a hate site.
-Many of this kind of sites contains emphasize a particular viewpoint.
+Much of this kind of sites contains emphasize a particular viewpoint.

 Hate Speech Laws